Lightray (character): Fictional character biography

 Cover art for Countdown #48, art by Andy Kubert.

 Lightray is the shining star of New Genesis and a high-spirited New God.
 Unlike his grim friend Orion, Lightray is cheerful and optimistic and prefers to solve problems through compromise rather than combat.
 He uses the speed of light to his advantage in eluding foes.

 Lightray joins the Justice League with Orion when a membership drive fails to find other new recruits.
 In JLA (1999), Superman disbands the Justice League, thus ending Lightray's membership.

-In Countdown #48, Lightray falls to Earth after a fight with an unknown entity (later revealed to be Infinity-Man).
+In Countdown #48, Lightray falls to Earth after a fight with an unknown entity, who is later revealed to be Infinity-Man.
 He dies holding Jimmy Olsen's hand, repeating the word "infinite" and glowing brighter.
 In Final Crisis #7, Lightray is resurrected after New Genesis is restored.

-In The New 52 continuity reboot, Solis was assumed to have been born without powers.
+In post-Rebirth continuity, Solis was assumed to have been born without powers.
 Highfather encouraged him and Orion to become friends, ensuring that Orion would have somebody who saw him for who he was rather than as a god or demon.
 One day, Orion and Solis encountered a group of warriors from Apokolips who had infiltrated New Genesis.
 Solis was gravely wounded in the ensuing battle, but refused to die and healed himself through his will to live.

 In New Gods (vol. 5), Lightray is killed by Karok Ator, a claimant to the throne of Apokolips following Darkseid's death.
 The Black Racer takes his spirit into the Source.